Politics of Egypt: Civil society

 Egyptians had lived under emergency law from 1967 until 31 May 2012 (with one 18-month break starting in 1980).
 Emergency laws have been extended every three years since 1981.
 These laws sharply circumscribed any non-governmental political activity: street demonstrations, non-approved political organizations, and unregistered financial donations were formally banned.
 However, since 2000, these restrictions have been violated in practice.
 In 2003, the agenda shifted heavily towards local democratic reforms, opposition to the succession of Gamal Mubarak as president, and rejection of violence by state security forces.
 Groups involved in the latest wave include PCSPI, the Egyptian Movement for Change (Kefaya), and the Association for Egyptian Mothers.

 Substantial peasant activism exists on a variety of issues, especially related to land rights and land reform.
 A major turning point was the 1997 repeal of Nasser-era land reform policies under pressure for structural adjustment.
 A pole for this activity is the Land Center for Human Rights.

 The Egyptian Revolution of 2011, inspired by the recent revolution in Tunisia, forced the resignation of President Mubarak and the Military Junta that succeeded him abrogated the Constitution and promised free and fair elections under a new one.
-On August 15, 2015, President al-Sisi enacted a new Counter-Terrorism Law, which Human Rights Watch claims "mimics" language "already contained in Egypt's decades-old Emergency Law".
+On 15 August 2015, President al-Sisi enacted a new Counter-Terrorism Law, which Human Rights Watch claims "mimics" language "already contained in Egypt's decades-old Emergency Law".
 In Article 2, one of many references include terrorism as "any use of intimidation for the purpose of disturbing public order; harms national unity, social peace, or national security".
 Following to Section 2, the President "may issue a decree to take appropriate measures to maintain security and public order", addressed in Article 53.
 This includes "the power to order six-month curfews or evacuations in defined areas, subject to a majority vote in parliament within seven days, or cabinet approval if parliament is not in session."

 Political pressure

 Before the revolution, Mubarak tolerated limited political activity by the Brotherhood for his first two terms, then moved more aggressively to block its influence.
 Trade unions and professional associations are officially sanctioned.
 In 2014, in Upper Egypt, several newspapers reported that the region of Upper Egypt wants to secede from Egypt to try to improve living standards.
+The main political issues in Egypt were cost of living, unemployment, poverty, housing and health care according to a 2026 Arab Barometer poll.